 Enhanced Public Access to Clinical Study Report Information

-Bristol Myers Squibb will post the clinical study report (CSR) synopses of completed interventional studies conducted on US and EU marketed products in approved indications on BMS.com within 24 months of trial completion.
+Bristol Myers Squibb will post the clinical study report (CSR) synopses of completed interventional studies conducted on US and EU marketed products in approved indications on BMS.com within a reasonable amount of time.
 The CSR synopses will also be posted for any trial conducted on an investigational product whose development program has been discontinued, provided that investigational product has been given to at least one patient in the trial.

 Prior to posting, personal identifiers and commercially confidential information will be redacted in accordance with Bristol Myers Squibb redaction guidance, which adheres to industry best practices.